← Back to 漢書

 40

 Some years later the governor of Yangzhou, surnamed Ke, reported that Liu He was consorting with a former clerk, Sun Wanshi, who had asked him: When they dragged you from the throne, why did you not bar the palace gates, strike down the grand marshal, and keep your seals by force?'
-Liu He answered: You are right.'
+He said: 'Yes.
 I missed my chance.'
 Wanshi went on to hint that he would soon rule Yuzhang as a king, or at least rise to a full marquisate.
-Liu He cut him short: Even if that were so, it is not fit talk for our lips.'
+He said: 'Perhaps so—not what is fit to say."
 The censorate reviewed the case and asked permission to arrest him.
 An edict answered: Strip three thousand households from his fief.'
 Not long afterward he died.

 41